Doctelligence/doctelligence.github.io/roadmap.md

 ## 🧑‍💻 Developer Engagement & Onboarding
 - Provide easy-to-follow documentation, SDKs, and API interfaces for developers.

-## 🤝 Partnerships
-- Forge collaborations with federated learning companies, open-source organizations, and data providers.
--
 ## 🌍 Community Building
 - Share project code and updates with clear contribution guidelines, inviting developers to submit issues, feature requests, and pull requests.
 - Launch the website and engage with AI and blockchain communities to gather feedback and guide project development.

+## 🤝 Partnerships
+- Forge collaborations with blockchain ecosystems, federated-learning entities, open-source organizations, and data providers.
+- Partner with select data contributors to test real-world use cases, ensuring that data sovereignty and privacy-preserving mechanisms (e.g., encryption, secure aggregation) are functioning effectively.

 ## 💰 Series A (2nd Fundraise)
 - Raise additional funding to accelerate growth and development, including seeking further seed investment or Series A funding.
 - Host a token-generating event (TGE) to secure the network and ensure long-term sustainability through utility-driven token models.